Deepanshu47-droid/employee-payroll-app-spring/README.md

-Employee Payroll System - UC-10 (Validation) ✅
+📌 UC11 - User-Friendly Error Response for Validation Failures

-Overview 📝
+📖 Overview

-This update introduces validation for the name field in both Create and Update REST API calls.
-The goal is to ensure that all employee names follow a proper format and prevent invalid data entry.

-Validation Rules 🚦

-✔️ The name cannot be empty.

-✔️ The name must start with a capital letter.

-✔️ The name must have at least 3 characters.

-Setup Instructions ⚙️

-1️⃣ Add the Hibernate Validator dependency to enable validation.
+In this use case, we implement custom exception handling to provide clear and structured error messages when validation fails.

+🛠 Steps to Implement

+1️⃣ Create a Global Exception Handler

+Add a class named GlobalExceptionHandler in the com.payroll.employee_payroll.exception package.

+Use @RestControllerAdvice so Spring Boot can automatically handle exceptions.

+2️⃣ Define Validation Exception Handling

+Create a method annotated with @ExceptionHandler(MethodArgumentNotValidException.class).

+Extract validation errors and return a structured JSON response with field-specific messages.

+3️⃣ Modify Employee Model with Validation Annotations

-2️⃣ Apply validation annotations in the DTO class for the name field.
+Apply @NotBlank, @Positive, @Min or other necessary validation annotations in the Employee model.

+4️⃣ Ensure @Valid is Used in Controller

-3️⃣ Modify the controller to enforce validation on incoming requests.
+In the EmployeeController, modify the @PostMapping method to enforce validation:

-API Endpoints & Testing 🚀

-1️⃣ Create Employee (Validation Applied)
+5️⃣ Test with Invalid Data 🚨

-❌ Invalid Request:
+🔹 Invalid Input:

-Name is empty or too short.
-Name does not start with a capital letter.
+{
+"name": "",
+"salary": -5000
+}

+🔹 Expected Response:

+"message": "Validation failed.
+Check the errors field for details.", "errors": {
-📢 Response: "Name must start with a capital letter and have at least 3 characters."
+"name": "Name must start with a capital letter and have at least 3 characters", "salary": "Salary must be at least 10000"

-✅ Valid Request:

-Name follows the correct format.

-📢 Response: Employee added successfully!

-2️⃣ Update Employee (Validation Applied)

-❌ Invalid Request:

-Name does not meet validation criteria.

-📢 Response: "Invalid name format."

-✅ Valid Request:

-Name meets the validation requirements.

-📢 Response: Employee updated successfully!
+},
+"timestamp": "2025-02-26T19:55:12.5830392",
+"status": 400
+}

+This response helps users understand what went wrong and how to fix it. 🛠️

-Future Enhancements 🚀
+🎯 Future Enhancements

 🔹 Improve error messages for better clarity.

-🔹 Implement global exception handling to manage validation errors efficiently.
+🔹 Implement global exception handling for other error types (e.g., NullPointerException).

 🔹 Enhance security with authentication & authorization.

-Author 👨‍💻
-Deepanshu Malviya

-🎉 UC-10 Validation Successfully Implemented! 🚀🔥